 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

 Growing Degree Days in Wellington

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from November 3 to February 16, with an average daily incident shortwave energy per square meter above 6.5 kWh.
-The brightest day of the year is January 3, with an average of 7.7 kWh.
+The brightest month of the year in Wellington is January, with an average of 7.5 kWh.

 The darker period of the year lasts for 3.7 months, from April 29 to August 20, with an average daily incident shortwave energy per square meter below 2.9 kWh.
-The darkest day of the year is June 22, with an average of 1.6 kWh.
+The darkest month of the year in Wellington is June, with an average of 1.7 kWh.

 The topography within 2 miles of Wellington contains very significant variations in elevation, with a maximum elevation change of 1,093 feet and an average elevation above sea level of 282 feet.
 Within 10 miles also contains very significant variations in elevation (1,745 feet).
 Within 50 miles contains very significant variations in elevation (5,085 feet).